 Delos has been sacred for years and has been entitled to be recognized as the birthplace of Apollo and Artemis.
 The sacred island, following the birth of the god and goddess, ruled that no one is to give birth or die on the island.

 After a wavy transfer from Naxos and an unexpected stop in Paros, we were happy to touch land in Delos.
-Unfortunately, the tour we booked with Viator was supposed to include a guide in Delos (confirm over the phone prior to booking) but we were left to ourselves.
+Unfortunately, the tour we booked with Viator was supposed to include a guide in Delos (confirmed over the phone prior to booking) but we were left to ourselves.
 No further comments on this element for now.

-The island is actually very small in size but not in history, the archeological site actually covers the entire island.
+The island is actually very small in size but not in history.
+The archeological site actually covers the entire island.
 Impressive.
 The only way to visit it is on foot.

 Although the island could go unnoticed by its size, it is far from the case.
 In fact, thousands of years ago, Delos was an important religious, cultural and commercial centre.
 The active life on the island has been gone for years now but its sacred character has protected the site from invaders for years.
-From what I understood, this site is in its “original” version thus making it incomparable.
+From what I understand, this site is in its “original” version thus making it incomparable.

 You will notice in the photo, despite the fact that it is surrounded by water, the island is relatively bare and treeless presenting an arid climate with probably little rain.
 So bring a hat, water and sun screen.
 Note: Cats are present and are walking around.
 I saw more cats than staff on the island.